This indulgent sweet potato casserole is topped with the most delicious pecan topping and is the perfect addition to your Thanksgiving table!

 This post contains affiliate links.

-- 3-Quart Glass Baking Dish: This 3-quart glass baking dish from Pyrex is perfect for this recipe (and really any casserole!), plus it comes with a lid so you can easily store leftovers.
+- 3-Quart Glass Baking Dish: This 3-quart glass baking dish from Pyrex is perfect for this recipe (and any casserole!); it comes with a lid so you can easily store leftovers.

-- Stainless Steel Measuring Cups: I use these measuring cups for just about everything!
+- Stainless Steel Measuring Cups: I use these measuring cups for almost everything!

 - Glass Mixing Bowl Set: Also from Pyrex, I love these glass mixing bowls and use them almost daily.